Science

 (although these numbers vary depending on initial blood sugar levels).

-- Clinical trials in patients with type 2 diabetes have noted positive trends: 500 mg of ashwagandha twice daily for 3 months often resulted in a more pronounced decrease in blood sugar than placebo, as well as a decrease in HbA1c of ~0.5–1 percentage point more than the control group (depending on baseline values).
-These results remain to be confirmed by larger studies, but align ashwagandha with the list of herbs with hypoglycemic potential.
+- Clinical trials on patients with type 2 diabetes 2 noted positive trends : with 500 mg of ashwagandha twice daily on 3 months, a more pronounced decrease in blood glucose is often observed than with placebo, as well as a decrease in HbA1c of ~0.5–1 percentage point higher than the control group (based on baseline values).
+These results remain to be confirmed by larger studies, but align ashwagandha with the list of plants with hypoglycemic potential.

-- The mechanism would be multifactorial: ashwagandha improves insulin sensitivity (reduction of insulin resistance), has withanolides which would stimulate the absorption of glucose by cells, and its anti-stress effect (reduction of cortisol) indirectly helps to balance blood sugar (chronic stress promoting hyperglycemia).
+- The mechanism would be multifactorial : ashwagandha improves insulin sensitivity (reducing insulin resistance), has withanolides that are thought to stimulate glucose uptake by cells, and its anti-stress effect (reducing cortisol) indirectly helps balance blood sugar (chronic stress promotes hyperglycemia).

-For example, one study observed a reduction of approximately –10% in total cholesterol and –15% in LDL after 60 days of ashwagandha, while the placebo group showed no change.
+For example, one study observed a reduction of about –10 % of total cholesterol and –15 % of LDL after 60 days of ashwagandha, while the placebo group showed no change.

-The magnitude of this decrease varies, but can be around –10 to –20% depending on the context (e.g. in stressed patients with moderate hyperlipidemia).
+The magnitude of this drop varies, but can be around –10 to –20 % depending on the context (e.g. in stressed patients with moderate hyperlipidemia).

-- One of the striking results concerns the thyroid, where ashwagandha has shown the ability to improve mild hypothyroidism .
-A controlled trial (50 patients with subclinical hypothyroidism, slightly elevated TSH 4.5–10 µIU/L) evaluated 600 mg of ashwagandha per day for 8 weeks .
+- One of the striking results concerns the thyroid, where ashwagandha has shown the ability toimprove frustrating hypothyroidism.
+A controlled trial (50 patients with subclinical hypothyroidism, mildly elevated TSH 4.5–10 µIU/L) evaluated 600 mg of ashwagandha per day for 8 weeks.

 The results showed that ashwagandha normalizes thyroid hormones significantly compared to placebo.